pheathtwilio/forge-in-a-box-cr/README.md

 - Adding the chat completion handler
 - Integrating the call to the handler to the prompt message
 - Create a simple SPI Text Message to send to the Web Socket for TTS

+`cr-3-streaming`
+This branch sets up streaming from Chat completions and handles them
+- Set stream to true in the completions API call
+- Iterated through tokenized results from the stream
+- Send each token to TTS
+- Finalize when the stream is finished